eclipse-ankaios/ankaios/agent/doc/swdesign/README.md

 Status: approved

 When the control task started during the creation of the workload object receives an update command, the workload task shall:
-* delete the old workload via the corresponding runtime
+* delete the old workload via the corresponding runtime connector
 * stop the state checker for the workload
-* create a new workload via the corresponding runtime (which creates and starts a state checker)
+* create a new workload via the corresponding runtime connector (which creates and starts a state checker)
 * store the new Id and reference to the state checker inside the workload control task

+Comment:
+For details on the runtime connector specific actions, e.g., delete, see the specific runtime connector workflows.

 Rationale:
 The workload task allows to asynchronously carry out time consuming actions and still maintain the order of the actions as they are queued on a command channel.

 Tags:
 - WorkloadObject

 Needs: